michaeljclark/sushi/README.md

 # sushi

-Xcode, (and eventually) Visual Studio and Ninja project generator
+Xcode (and eventually) Visual Studio and Ninja project generator

 Work in progress...